 Consider a clerestory roof if you want to maximize natural light or air circulation within your metal building.
 This design splits two sloping roofs and often incorporates high-up windows to maximize light without sacrificing privacy.

-Similar to single-slope roofs, but used only for additions to existing buildings, lean-tos often undergo use as parking areas, carports, outdoor storage areas or covered porches.
+Similar to single-slope roofs, but used for additions to buildings, lean-tos often undergo use as parking areas, carports, outdoor storage areas or covered porches.

 Ideal for creating unobstructed clear spans, straight column buildings often undergo use as garages, offices or commercial buildings.